Skip to content

 . . .

-Popular culture often tells us that happiness hinges on specific forms of success.
+Popular culture often tells us that happiness depends on specific forms of success.
 Dr. John Demartini observes that much of our distress stems from two fears: losing what we seek and encountering what we wish to avoid.
 These fears reveal conditioned beliefs that limit what’s possible.

-This is a call to embrace vitality and the full spectrum of being: excitement, passion, meaning, purpose, tears, laughter, rage, and, above all, love.
+This is a call to embrace vitality and the full spectrum of being: excitement, passion, meaning, purpose, tears, joy, laughter, rage, and, above all, love.
 None of these exist without a willingness to change.

 Change, or die.